asuh/front-end-macos/readme.md

 ## Virtualbox

-There are several ways to setup a local development environment, whether it's [using the built in *AMP stack](http://coolestguidesontheplanet.com/get-apache-mysql-php-phpmyadmin-working-osx-10-9-mavericks/), installing a package like [MAMP](https://www.mamp.info/en/) or [XAMPP](https://www.apachefriends.org) or using virtual machines like [Parallels](https://www.parallels.com/products/desktop/) or [VMWare Fusion](https://www.vmware.com/products/fusion.html) which give you isolated environments.
+There are several ways to setup a local development environment, whether it's using the built in *AMP stack, installing a package like [MAMP](https://www.mamp.info/en/mac/) or [XAMPP](https://www.apachefriends.org) or using virtual machines like [Parallels](https://www.parallels.com/products/desktop/) or [VMWare Fusion](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) which give you isolated environments.

 The free, open-source alternative that I often use is called [Virtualbox](https://www.virtualbox.org/).
 This gives you a basic but very capable virtual machine host for any operating system that supports virtual installations.

     brew install virtualbox

-Once installed, you can easily install many [versions of Internet Explorer from the Microsoft's VM site](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) if you are still supporting legacy browsers in your project.

 ## Laravel Valet